The Printable Guide on this webpage gives you the most important things

 SWAN COURT RESTAURANT IN THE HYATT REGENCY HOTEL 661‑1234 Kaanapali Beach

-A wonderful daily buffet breakfast, including many hot and cold breakfast items, made-to-order omelets, plus rice, and potatoes.
+Daily buffet breakfast, including many hot and cold breakfast items.
 Beautiful view of swans and waterfalls in pond.
 Great artwork in the lobbies.

 SHERATON HOTEL 661-0031 Kaanapali Beach

-Excellent sweet rolls on the cold buffet, ordinary eggs and breakfast meats on the hot buffet.
+Excellent sweet rolls on the cold buffet, eggs and breakfast meats on the hot buffet.

 DUO at the FOUR SEASONS 874-8000 Wailea